Coding-Academy-STL/Intro-to-Python/README.md

 ## Contributing

 Interested in helping improve this course?
 Awesome.
-Lessons 7, 8, 10, 12, 14, and A all need to be expanded.
+Lessons 6 through A need to be reviewed and lessons 8, 10, 12, 14, and A all need to be expanded.
 Our goal is for the course to be optionally self-studyable if there isn't a teacher, so it should have plenty of examples and activities.
 Here are some guidelines:

 - Each lesson must contain 10 activities and should take the length of a one-hour meeting.